-The BJU Campus Store offers a large selection of Bibles, Christian books, secular and Christian music, and educational materials you can trust, as well as BJU memorabilia, school supplies, computer software, laundry products, and health and beauty aids.
+The BJU Campus Store is your primary resource for textbooks.
+They also offer a large selection of Bibles, Christian books, secular and Christian music, and educational materials you can trust, as well as BJU memorabilia, school supplies, computers, software, laundry products, and health and beauty aids.
 Visa, MasterCard, Discover and American Express credit cards as well as checks and money orders are accepted.
-Call 864.242.5100, ext.
-5500, or 800.252.1927, e-mail store@bju.edu, or visit www.BJUCampusStore.com
+Call at 864.770.1380, or 800.252.1927, e-mail store@bju.edu, or visit www.BJUCampusStore.com

-Career Development and Placement Office
+Career Services Office

-The Career Development and Placement Office is a service to the student body and alumni.
+The Career Services Office is a service to the student body and alumni.
 Students who are unsure of their career path can benefit from career testing and counseling.
-The office personnel also instruct seniors in résumé writing, interviewing skills and job search techniques.
-The Career Development and Placement Office is the liaison between students and recruiters at 864.242.5100, ext.
+The office personnel also instruct students in résumé writing, interviewing skills and job search techniques.
+The staff manages CareerCentral, BJU's webbased placement service.
+The Career Services Office is the liaison between students and recruiters at 864.242.5100, ext.
 2007.

-Concert, Opera and Drama Series
+Concert, Opera & Drama Series

-One of the highlights of each school year is the annual Artist Series, featuring renowned guest artists as well as BJU talents.
-For information on season subscriptions or tickets for individual performances, call Programs and Productions at 864.770.1372.
+Some of the highlights of each school year are the Artist Series programs, featuring renowned guest artists as well as BJU talents.
+For information on season subscriptions or tickets for individual performances, call Programs and Productions at 864.770-1372.